-spring.cloud.stream.binder.kafka.someGroup.someTopic.lag: This metric indicates how messages have not been yet consumed from given binder's topic given consumer group.
-For example, if the value of the spring.cloud.stream.binder.kafka.myGroup.myTopic.lag is 1000, the consumer group named myGroup has 1000 messages waiting to be consumed from the topic calle myTopic.
+spring.cloud.stream.binder.kafka.offset: This metric indicates how many messages have not been yet consumed from a given binder's topic by a given consumer group.
+The metrics provided are based on the Mircometer metrics library.
+The metric contains the consumer group information, topic and the actual lag in committed offset from the latest offset on the topic.
 This metric is particularly useful for providing auto-scaling feedback to a PaaS platform.